RoaringBitmap/RoaringWebSiteHugo/roaring/content/about.md

 ## When should you use compressed bitmaps?

-An uncompress BitSet can use a lot of memory.
+An uncompressed BitSet can use a lot of memory.
 For example, if you take a BitSet and set the bit at position 1,000,000 to true and you have just over 100kB.
 That's over 100kB to store the position of one bit.
 This is wasteful even if you do not care about memory: suppose that you need to compute the intersection between this BitSet and another one that has a bit at position 1,000,001 to true, then you need to go through all these zeroes, whether you like it or not.
 That can become very wasteful.

 This being said, there are definitively cases where attempting to use compressed bitmaps is wasteful.
 For example, if you have a small universe size.
 E.g., your bitmaps represent sets of integers from [0,n) where n is small (e.g., n=64 or n=128).
 If you are able to uncompressed BitSet and it does not blow up your memory usage, then compressed bitmaps are probably not useful to you.
 In fact, if you do not need compression, then a BitSet offers remarkable speed.